dnstech/TronGridJs/README.md

 ## When would I use this?

 You should use this when:
-* You have a *LOT* of data you want your users to scroll through in their browser
+* You have a *LOT* of data you want your users to scroll through in their browser.
-* Your presentation can sliced up into some kind of cell based layout
+* Your presentation can be sliced up into some kind of cell based layout.
 * Performance matters to you.

 TronGrid is built to keep your browser scrolling fluidly through your data at 60fps.